The Limelight: End

 Assistant U.S. Attorney Eric Friendberg called the Limelight "a drug supermarket" where "massive amounts" of ecstasy as well as cocaine, special K, and rohypnol were used as "promotional tools to lure patrons to the club."
 In the end, the government agreed on not accusing Gatien of personally selling drugs or profiting from the dealers operating in his clubs.
 They argued that he allowed drug dealers into his venues to advertise and increase popularity, therefore pleading him not guilty.

 In September 2003, it reopened under the name Avalon.
 It closed its doors permanently in 2010.
-Since May 2010, the building has been in use as the Limelight Marketplace.
+In May 2010, the building was converted to the Limelight Marketplace, a shopping space for artisnal brands which lasted four years.
 In 2014, it was converted into an outlet of the David Barton Gym chain.
 In December 2016, this location as well as all four other David Barton Gym locations in New York City abruptly closed their doors for business.
 In June 2017, it reopened as Limelight Fitness.
 In 2015, a portion of the Limelight was taken over by Jue Lan Club, a Chinese restaurant and lounge.
 Over the years, Jue Lan Club venue has been accused of causing disorderly conduct.
+Limelight Pizza has also taken over a part of the space.
+However, as of 2026, the main sanctuary space is unused and for lease.